Home

 2. Humility & Boundaries Be aware of the critical role of mindfulness and embodiment while teaching and explore how to apply humility and boundaries for optimum outcomes.

-3. Personal Practice & Study (Part 1) Explore the reasons why personal practice and self-study are vital for effective teaching.
+3. Practice & Study Foundations (Part 1) Explore the reasons why personal practice and self-study are vital for effective teaching.

 4. Skillful Teaching Be familiar with specific elements of artful and skillful teaching, and tools that can support you in developing your skillfulness.